nus-cs2113-AY2223S2/tp/docs/README.md

 # ET

-Expense Tracker CLI software ("ET" for short) allows users to create their own bookmakers and helps them keep track of their expense based on category, time, amount, and currency.
+Expense Tracker CLI software ("ET" for short) allows users to create their own bookmakers and helps them keep track of their expense based on category, date, amount, and currency.

 Refer to the links below to try it out and learn more about ET.
 ### Useful links: